trpc/trpc/www/docs/main/quickstart.md

 author_image_url: https://avatars.githubusercontent.com/u/3084745?v=4
 ---

 :::tip
-If you prefer to jump into some complete example projects, check out [the Examples Apps](example-apps.md).
+If you prefer to jump into some complete example projects, check out [the Example Apps](example-apps.md).
 :::

 ## Installation